“Gorgeous B&B in a small country town, with beautiful hills to explore and Cagliari and its beaches less than an hour by car”

 My Dream, the pizzeria, isn’t far either - 150m from the front door.
 It offers a good pizza and, like most pizzerias on Sardinia, it's cheap.
 Chiocceiola, on the edge of the park, serves local meat and good pasta; then in September and October, as its name suggests, it serves the odd snail.
 A few hundred metres south of the Old Town off a dusty road that leads into the country, there’s a good table at the best agriturismo in the area (Le Vigne Ducali), where you eat your host’s meat and vegetables and wash it all down with his wine - food metres, not food miles.
 Finally, 10km away in Siurgus Donigala you’ll find Il Vicoletto (the little street), where you eat fabulous traditional fare in tapas style, giving you the chance to taste lots of local delicacies.
 Ask the owners for directions.

-Children are very welcome and cots and extra beds can be provided, but this is a small B&B in a country town and apart from the computer and some DVDs in the snug, there’s not much for kids to do here.
+Children are very welcome and cots and extra beds can be provided.
+Note this is a small B&B in a country town and there’s not much for kids to do here other than the computer and DVDs in the snug.

 Babies (0-1 years), Children (4-12 years)